 Based in Colorado Springs, the team at Briargate Dental Center provides a wide array of oral surgery options to restore your health and smile.

 Fractures are a partial or complete break of either the cusp or root of a tooth.

 Cusp, vertical furcation, split root, vertical root, and oblique root fractures are the five most common issues.
 These fractures vary in length, severity, and location.

 Vertical furcation and oblique root fractures can sometimes be treated with root canal therapy.
 Fractured cusps and split root fractures require a crown and may also need root canal therapy.
 Vertical root fractures can sometimes be fixed with apicoectomy, which removes the broken piece of bone.
 All of these fractures, however, can only by treated by extraction and replacement.

 Because prevention is the best cure for cancer, all of our patients receive an oral cancer exam when they visit us.
 But each patient should also pay attention to warning signs that may indicate the early onset of oral cancer.

 Here are some of the symptoms to be aware of:

 If you are experiencing any of these symptoms, make an appointment with local dentists, Dr. Baumgardner or Dr. Henegar, right away and let them know exactly what you are seeing and feeling.
-If something is suspicious, we can perform several types of biopsies.

 Most people have their wisdom teeth removed in their late teens or early twenties; this becomes necessary when these large teeth are impacted.
 There are four main kinds of impaction that can precipitate wisdom teeth removal: